scottish-government-design-system/designsystem.gov.scot/components/hide-this-page/example.main.notes.md

 index: 999
 ---

-This "hide this page" button code should be placed inside your main layout container (<code>.ds_layout</code>) for correct placement of the button in the layout.
+This 'hide this page' button code should be placed inside your main layout container (<code>.ds_layout</code>) for correct placement of the button in the layout.

 In browsers with support for CSS grid, it will be anchored to the upper right of the layout, and uses <code>position: sticky</code> to keep it in view.